KirstensGitHub/predicting_attention_neural/code/experiment/readme.md

-This repository contains code to generate the stimuli and make the experiment.

 ### Generate stimuli

-To generate the stimuli, first download the DIDEC dataset here.
+To generate experiment stimuli, first download the DIDEC dataset here.
 Then run the "stimulus_generation" notebooks (.ipynb files) in numerical order.

 ### Run the experiment